 Remove Roast & Let Stand

 Once you have reached your preferred degree of doneness remove roast from oven.
-Place on Cutting board.
-Your roast will leak so ensure you have something to catch your drips if your cutting board does not have a drip catch.
-Sometimes I place on a cookie sheet to catch the extra fluid.
+Place on the cutting board.
+Your roast will leak so ensure you have something to catch your drippings if your cutting board does not have a drip catch.
+Sometimes I place it on a cookie sheet to catch the extra fluid.

 Save your roast drippings to make your gravy.
-The veggies taste amazing served alongside the roast beef with garlic mashed potatoes and gravy.
+The veggies taste amazing served alongside the roast beef.

 Did you try our Roast Beef Perfection?